AnasHasan786/SustainaWare--AI-Powered-Waste-Classification-and-Recycling-System/README.md

 ### 4. Access the Application

 Once both servers are running, open your browser and visit the frontend URL (e.g. `http://localhost:5173/`) to use the application.

-## **🧪 How it Works**

-1. User uploads image via frontend.
-2. Image is sent to the FastAPI backend.
-3. YOLOv8 model detects and classifies the waste item.
-4. Classification info + recycling guidance is fetched from DB.
-5. User can also ask text-based recycling queries.
-6. NLP model processes the text and return accurate response.
-7. User gives feedback - stored in DB.

 ## **📈 Results and Model Evaluation**